ChaofanTao/ChaofanTao.github.io/_pages/about.md

 	+ Formulated training methods and conducted part of experiments.
 	+ Visualized our comparable results and writed part of the paper.

 * Mar.
-2018 - Sempt.
+2018 - Sept.
 2018: Team member of a 3-people team in Undergraduates Innovation and Entrepreneurship Competition
   + Made contributions to design an anti-lost tracker with wireless communication chips for tracking monitored items.
   + Won a prize of 1500 RMB (top %15).

 * Sept.
 2017 - Jan.
 2018: Multi-Clue based Representation Learning for Doctors Clustering
   + Proposed a method to mitigate the problem of data sparsity for doctors clustering by utilizing various types of clue (e.g. rating number and comment text).
   + Crawled various types of data and built an auto-encoder for discriminative representation learning.